outpostHQ/website/content/reference/elements/nu-aside.md

+---
+title: nu-aside
+type: element
-A **semantic** element.
+description: "A **semantic** element.
 Represents a portion of a document whose content is only indirectly related to the document's main content.
-Asides are frequently presented as sidebars or call-out boxes.
+Asides are frequently presented as sidebars or call-out boxes."
+---

 ```html
 <split/>